changingspatialities/changingspatialities/content/en/portfolio/mappy-portfolio/index.md

                 </div>
               </div>
         <div id="about">
-            <p style="font-size: 17px;">Here is a selection of maps and other data visualisation materials I have worked on both, in <span class="highlight">personal and professional capacity.</span> For more cool stuff, have a look at our organisation's work at <a class="link" href="https://zaxis.ge">Z.axis</a>.</p>
+            <p class="about" style="font-size: 17px;">Here is a selection of maps and other data visualisation materials I have worked on both, in <span class="highlight">personal and professional capacity.</span> For more cool stuff, have a look at our organisation's work at <a class="link" href="https://zaxis.ge">Z.axis</a>.</p>
         </div>
     </header>
     <!-- MAIN (Center website) -->